 Advisory: English 48 and 49, each with a grade of "C" or better, or equivalent or Assessment Skill Level R5 and W5.

 Prevention and care of common athletic injuries is discussed.
 This course covers the theory and practice of emergency field care and basic athletic first aid.
 Bandaging and/or taping techniques are included.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Course List.
+(FT) AA/AS; CSU; UC.